 Satin is a tried-and-true wedding fabric that has been popular across the ages for its smooth finish and durability.
 Because of its body, it can be easily shaped for structured bridal gowns as well.
 Very formal (meaning very “bridal”), this fabric is a perfect choice for a formal affair.
 Beaded satin dresses are very glamorous and incredibly classic.

 Charmeuse, while similar to satin, is much lighter, making it great for dresses that drape, slink, and flow.
 This fabric is high-end and has a sophisticated sheen and has a slight stretch quality to it.

 Although its lightness does lead it to snag easily, a well-made chiffon dress can create an ethereal, fairy-tale look for a bride’s big day.
-Bride’s looking for a more simple and less formal wedding dress lean toward chiffon.
+Brides looking for a more simple wedding dress lean toward chiffon, although chiffon dresses can also have splits in the skirt that lend a peek-a-boo quality!
 Chiffon dresses also work well for destination or warm summer events.

 Similar to chiffon, organza is a relatively sheer and lightweight woven fabric.
 However, unlike chiffon, organza has a stiffness that makes it a more natural choice for structured gowns with more shape.
 Like chiffon, organza is quite delicate.
 Beaded organza and appliques look incredibly pretty and shimmery on this fabric.
 Organza is often used with layered or tiered skirts as a softer and less “pouffy” alternative to tulle.

 Tulle is a slightly stiff, netted fabric that is often used in ballerina tutus and veils.
-Often incorporating lace, tulle is a great fabric for structured dresses or to give a dress with heavier fabric some lighter accents.
+Tulle is a great fabric for structured dresses or to give a dress with heavier fabric some lighter accents.
 Like chiffon and organza, it’s important to be careful with tulle, as it can snag or tear easily.
-Tulle is often used in ball gowns to create the dramatic and voluminous skirts and is lovely when layered or tiered with a horsehair trim.
+It can be a bit scratchy for those with sensitive skin.

 Standing the test of time, lace has been a popular feature in wedding gowns for centuries.
-Lace is normally used as an overlay atop another fabric, giving it a highly detailed accent that is perfect for a sophisticated wedding gown.
+Lace is normally used as an overlay atop another fabric (such as charmeuse or stretch jersey) giving it a highly detailed accent that is perfect for a sophisticated wedding gown.